VideoPlayerCode/mpv-tools/README.md

 * `[ JS ] TOP!` **[Leapfrog.js](https://github.com/SteveJobzniak/mpv-tools/blob/master/scripts/Leapfrog.js)**

-  Effortlessly jump through your playlist, with your own custom jump size and direction.
+  Effortlessly jump through your playlist, with your own custom jump size and direction, including the ability to jump randomly.
 Excellent when queuing lots of images and using mpv as an image viewer.

 * `[ Lua ] TOP!` **[multi-command-if.lua](https://github.com/SteveJobzniak/mpv-tools/blob/master/scripts/multi-command-if.lua)**